Several Nursing Homes In Colorado Lacked Infection Control Plan Prior To COVID-19 Outbreak: 'It Makes Me Angry'

 (CBS4) – There are at least 15 nursing homes across Colorado that failed to have infection control plans in place within the last two years, and are now facing deadly outbreaks inside their walls, according to a CBS4 analysis of state and federal records.

 There have been more than 200 COVID-19 deaths at the nursing homes across Colorado, and more than 400 deaths at all residential care facilities in the state combined.
-Of the more than 200 deaths in the more than 60 nursing homes in the state, more than 90 of them occurred at the 15 facilities that had been previously cited for not having a proper infection control plan in place, according to a CBS4 analysis of state data.
+Of the more than 200 deaths in the 66 nursing homes in the state, 92 of them occurred at the 15 facilities that had been previously cited for not having a proper infection control plan in place, according to a CBS4 analysis of state data.

 State data shows the Cherry Creek Nursing Center in Aurora had the largest nursing home outbreak in the state, with 59 confirmed cases and 23 confirmed deaths.
 Medicare inspection records show the facility didn’t have an infection prevention and control program when it was inspected in September 2019.